*South Pas Back Then

 Holiday Lights

 In the '60s, the City of South Pasadena went all out on holiday lights and decorations.
 At the center of these decorations was the intersection of Fair Oaks and Mission.
 On each corner of this intersection stood white metal tubes of different sizes.
 These tubes represented candles and had white lights on top.
-Plastic garland and lights crossed this intersection.
-The rest of Fair Oaks and Mission displayed garland and lights across the streets.
+Plastic garlands and lights crossed this intersection.
+The rest of Fair Oaks and Mission displayed garlands and lights across the streets.

 Holiday Lights Loop